yanza07/ExportGroup/README.md

  ## Description
 Corel Macro for batch export
-</br> the main idea is export each selected object / group into separate JPGE file
-</br> just like [inkscape](https://inkscape.org/) batch export
+</br> imagine you have dozens of objects that need to be converted to jpg for client approval, exporting one by one will take a lot of time. unfortunately coreldraw doesn't have batch export feature like [inkscape](https://inkscape.org/) batch export (as far as i know), So I created this macro to help designers export multiple objects to jpg in no time

 ## Instalation
 1. Download or clone this repository